HermesGermany/galapagos/event_driven_architecture_principles.md

 central listing, with a reference to a new topic, providing the same Business Event, but with a new payload format.
 This way, consumers have a given amount of time to asynchronously adapt to the new topic.

-## Put Reponsibility where it belongs
+## Put Responsibility where it belongs

 In todays enterprise IT infrastructures, often you can find one central team responsible for the _Enterprise Service Bus_, or the central Messaging infrastructure.
 Teams wanting to publish data there, or wanting to receive data from